DFE-Digital/secure-by-design-docs/docs/policies/threat_intelligence_policy.md

 ### Risk management

-Threat Intelligence should be used to inform the Threat Assessment and following Risk Assessment activities of the DfE and its projects.
-Threats identified from the threat assessment shall be fed back to the threat intelligence teams for inclusion into the threat intelligence process.
+Threat intelligence should be used to inform the threat assessment and following risk assessment activities of DfE and its projects.
+Threats identified from the threat assessment shall be fed back to the threat intelligence team for inclusion into the threat intelligence process.

 ### Threat modelling

-Threat intelligence updates msut be used during threat modelling as defined by the threat modelling policy, ensuring that development efforts address any new vulnerabilities or attack techniques.
+Threat intelligence updates must be used during threat modelling as defined by the threat modelling policy, ensuring that development efforts address any new vulnerabilities or attack techniques.

-New threats identified during threat modelling must be fed back to the threat intelligence teams for inclusion into the threat intelligence process.
+New threats identified during threat modelling must be fed back to the threat intelligence team for inclusion into the threat intelligence process.

 During the operational lifecycle, threat intelligence must be used to inform and update threat models whenever there is significant change to the projects mission, threat landscape or technology.
 This will ensure that projects remain resilient to known threats, with new threats being integrated into the design/maintain/operate life cycle.

 ### Vulnerability management

-Threat intelligence must be fed into vulnerability management processes to ensure that identified vulnerabilities from known threats are detected and addressed within the DfE estate soon as practicable.
+Threat intelligence must be fed into vulnerability management processes to ensure that identified vulnerabilities from known threats are detected and addressed within DfE estate soon as practicable.

 ### Incident management